isomerpages/imda-tradetrust/_about/What is TradeTrust.md

 set of pre-built software components.</p>
 <p></p>
 <p>Your resource is required to understand, learn, and apply this new technological
 tool into your business use cases.
-Other costs may include outsource fee for the integration of TradeTrust into your IT system and/or subscription service from TradeTrust ready &lt;partners&gt;.</p>
+Other costs may include an outsourcing fee for the integration of TradeTrust into your IT system and/or subscription service from TradeTrust-ready &lt;partners&gt;.</p>
 <p></p>
 <p>And depending on your role in the supply chain, transaction costs such
 as blockchain gas fees may apply.
 Below are the estimated fees (USD) computed